ONE MONTH TOTAL BODY HOME WORKOUT ROUTINE

 ALTERNATING SPRINTER LUNGE (ALL LEVELS)

-Exercise notes: By leaning forward we turn a regular quad dominant lunge into an exercise that is more posterior chain glute dominant.
+Exercise notes: By leaning forward in lunge position we turn a regular quad dominant lunge into an exercise that is more posterior chain glute dominant.
 Alternate legs on this exercise.

 Next, we’ll make the sprinter lunges metabolic and plyometric to help you work the legs and reap the conditioning benefits as well.